emanueldogaruUiPath/REFramework/docs/README.md

 3) Exceptions that are thrown in any other xaml file after the retry mechanism failed to recover.
 They are saved in the global object GeneralException that can be accessed from the step EndProcess (and all others that follow)

+## using Queue Item Statuses feature

+There are situations when the processing that has to be done to a single item queue become too complex to be treated individually into ProcessTransaction workflow.
+Imagine a document processing automation where for each document one has to digitize document, validate digitization, process document, etc. In this case, if the entire processing of a queue would be done in single iteration in ProcessTransaction and an error occured during one of the last steps, during the retry, all initials steps that have been succesfully  would have to be redone.
+This, of course, is not optimal and too time consuming.
+To address this issue, we implemented a feature named Queue Item Statuses that works as following:
+- first we split the processing that has to be done to queue in several steps: eg. digitize, validate, process.
+This steps should be defined as an array of strings in option Queue Item Statuses.
+- in ProcessTransaction we define actions that should be taken for each item at every step.
+We can differentiate the current step by using the input argument in_TransactionStatus
+- once the REFramework starts, every item retrieved is processed in first associated step (eg. digitize).
+If the processing is succesful, REFramework will add a new queue item that has in its ItemInformation a next status that needs processing (eg. validate).
+This goes on until every queue item is processed at every step.

+For a practical example please take a look at the demo  https://github.com/emanueldogaruUiPath/REFramework/tree/master/examples/REFrameworkWithQueuesAdvanced